JashanPreetKaur627/SCM/README.md

 ### ✅ Method 2: Creating a README Locally
 1. Open your terminal or command prompt.
-2. Navigate to your project folder:
+2. Navigate to your project folder